Global stocks grind higher on growth hopes, oil ebbs on COVID-19 fears

 “Our overall stance is unchanged, i.e., no exuberance yet.
 Credit risk remains under control, so risk assets should continue to ride high...
 Stick to risk for now.”

-The buoyant start to the European day followed overnight gains in Asia, where Japan's Nikkei 225 (.N225)rose 2.4% and MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS)rose 0.3%.
+The buoyant start to the European day followed overnight gains in Asia, where Japan’s Nikkei 225 rose 2.4% and MSCI’s broadest index of Asia-Pacific shares outside Japan rose 0.3%.

 U.S. stock futures pointed to a flat open on Wall Street, albeit within touching distance of a record high.